-Trace the extent of the costal pleura.
+On the left side, trace the extent of the costal pleura.
 Medially, it leaves the chest wall to become the mediastinal pleura, which covers the lateral walls of the mediastinum.
 The transition between costal and mediastinal pleurae occurs abruptly behind the sternum.